higorcoimbra/parallel-k-means/README.md

 ## INTRODUCTION

 This project aims to reproduce and improve the work done by Monteiro (2017) in his Master degree thesis.
 The main goal is to group similar aminoacid structures based on their atom by atom distances using the clustering algorithm K-Means.
-After that, compare Monteiro's metho- dology with K-Means++, a well known initialization algorithm for K-Means.
+After that, compare Monteiro's methodology with K-Means++, a well known initialization algorithm for K-Means.

 The metrics for the descripted comparison are: